nureon22/ripple-effect/README.md

 Default 0.12.

 duration - number\
-ripple effect animation duration in milliseconds.
+Ripple effect animation duration in milliseconds.
 Default 400.

 unbounded - boolean\
 If true, the ripple effect overflow will be visible.
 Default false.

 autoexit - boolean\
-If true, the ripple effect will exits without waiting for user's mouseup or touchend event.
-Default true
+If true, the ripple effect wouldn't exit until mouseup or touchend event.
+Default true.